HabtamuTesfayeACT/movie/README.md

 ## **Getting Started**

-To start browsing our web, simply type [https://habtamutesfayeact.github.io/movie/index.html](https://habtamutesfayeact.github.io/movie/index.html) and press enter.
+To start browsing our my, simply type [https://habtamutesfayeact.github.io/movie/index.html](https://habtamutesfayeact.github.io/movie/index.html) and press enter.
 Once you arrive on our homepage, you will be greeted with a clean, simple design that is easy to navigate.
 Our homepage features a menu bar at the top, which provides links to all of the different sections of the web

 ## Navigation